Sanchez-Gabriela/react-meme-generator/README.md

 # Meme generator

-It is web app builded with React that allows users to generate and download memes using the memegen.link website.
+It is web app built with React that allows users to generate and download memes using the memegen.link website.

 Functionalities: